UK Tel : 01405 862917

 It's what we do and who we are

 As a Snow Cat Travel customer a contribution to the Support Rural Nepal project is included in the cost of your holiday.

-As we're a Nepal Trekking Agency & Nepal Tour Operator,of course by choosing to visit Nepal itself and booking directly with a 100% Nepalese owned company benefits Nepal by default too.
+As you're booking with a Nepal Trekking Agency & Nepal Tour Operator,of course by choosing to visit Nepal itself and booking directly with a 100% Nepalese owned company benefits Nepal by default too.

 Hopefully you've seen our official About Us page already.
 We like to think that this is the REAL ABOUT US page.
 So, let's get the corporate mumbo jumbo out of the way.

-Nepal likes its bureaucracy, so we have to have separate companies for our hotels (Rural Heritage) and our tour operations (Rural Heritage Journeys, which is where Snow Cat Travel belongs as a brand too).
+Nepal likes its bureaucracy, so we have to have separate companies for hotels (Rural Heritage) and tour operations (Rural Heritage Journeys - which is where the Snow Cat Travel brand belongs)

 We always have and always will see ourselves to be "one big family" and Support Rural Nepal is now part of our family too.
 It has become a name, but it has always been with us right from the very start.

-From the very outset we have strived to ensure that we have provided support for the people in rural Nepal.
-Indeed, it is within rural Nepal that the ‘heart and soul’ of our wonderful country exists.
-Nepal in the 21st Century still remains by and large a country of rural villages and small, close knit communities.
+From the very outset Rural Heritage Nepal has strived to ensure that we have provided support for the people in rural Nepal.
+Indeed, it is within rural Nepal that the ‘heart and soul’ of our wonderful country exists and by and large a country of rural villages and small, close knit communities.

 In developing our wonderful accommodations: The Famous Farm at Nuwakot & The Old Inn at Bandipur not only have we painstakingly preserved “at risk” architectural heritage, we have worked closely with the communities where our accommodations are based to ensure both prosperity and sustainability can be brought.

 “Building a Future by Reclaiming the Past” has long been our mantra.